Biden Admin to Declare Monkeypox a Nationwide Health Emergency

 "I do think it deserves to be one," said Tom Inglesby, the director of the Johns Hopkins Center for Health Security at the Bloomberg School of Public Health.
 "We're having a lot of challenges around the country with their rate of rise in terms of new cases.
 It isn't isn't an emergency posing a ... high threat to the general population.
 But it's still moving ... and has the potential to spread to additional vulnerable communities."

-But as Geert Vanden Bossche, whose evolutionary model predicted leaky COVID-19 vaccines would lead to breakthrough infections in COVID-19 vaccinated populations, wrote, "Emerging pandemics of other [acute self-limiting viral infections](e.g., influenza, RSV) or [acute self-limiting viral diseases](e.g.,monkeypox and avian flu) will inflict relatively little damage to populations that are highly C-19 vaccinated (as vaccinees benefit from cross-protection conferred by cytotoxic CD8+ T cells while the unvaccinated take advantage of a steadily improved training of their [cell-based innate immune system]), more significant damage will come from epidemics of other microbial diseases and cancer as they become more prevalent due to relative exhaustion of the adaptive immune system in these populations.
-However, if communities rapidly proceed with vaccination of young children, global epidemics of infectious and immunopathological disorders could cause incredible damage to this part of the population, possibly even before the pseudo-pandemic of 'more virulent' SC-2 [SARS-CoV-2]variants transitions into its final dramatic stage of ADESD [Ab-dependent enhancement of severe disease]."
+But as Geert Vanden Bossche, whose evolutionary model predicted leaky COVID-19 vaccines would lead to breakthrough infections in COVID-19 vaccinated populations, wrote, "Emerging pandemics of other [acute self-limiting viral infections] (e.g., influenza, RSV) or [acute self-limiting viral diseases] (e.g., monkeypox and avian flu) will inflict relatively little damage to populations that are highly C-19 vaccinated (as vaccinees benefit from cross-protection conferred by cytotoxic CD8+ T cells while the unvaccinated take advantage of a steadily improved training of their [cell-based innate immune system]), more significant damage will come from epidemics of other microbial diseases and cancer as they become more prevalent due to relative exhaustion of the adaptive immune system in these populations.
+However, if communities rapidly proceed with vaccination of young children, global epidemics of infectious and immunopathological disorders could cause incredible damage to this part of the population, possibly even before the pseudo-pandemic of 'more virulent' SC-2 [SARS-CoV-2] variants transitions into its final dramatic stage of ADESD [Ab-dependent enhancement of severe disease]."

 © 2022 Newsmax.
 All rights reserved.